 St. Louis’s Premier Water Heater Repair & Installation Service

 The Indoor Comfort Team has been servicing, repairing and installing water heaters in the St. Charles, St. Louis and Metro East area for decades.
 We install State water heaters, as we know that they are well built, and reliable water heaters.
-Our trained plumbing technicians have serviced and installed thousands of tankless, gas, and electric water heaters of all major brands.
+Our trained technicians have serviced and installed thousands of tankless, gas, and electric water heaters of all major brands.

 Signs You May Need a New Water Heater Installed